ariel-waisman/LabelsToROIs/README.md

 An important consideration is that all images analyzed in batch will be subjected to the same erosion/dilation, which can be indicated in the text field.
 Thus, it is important to previously explore the amount of erosion/dilation appropriate for that set of images by analyzing a representative image in the &quot;Single image&quot; pipeline.

 In case an original image is also included, a CSV table will also be created for each specific channel.
 The different desired measurements can be indicated with the shortcut to the Set Measurements dialog.
+Additionally, a table containing all the measurements from all the images and all the channels will be generated with the name "Full_results_table_Erosion_x_px.csv", where "x" are the number of pixels eroded.
+With this table, users with basic knowledge of data analysis in R or Python can use it as input for their analyses.

 After clicking the &quot;Run&quot; button, the progress of the processing can be visualized with the progress bar.
 In this case, the images will not be displayed.
 The ROI files as well as the CSV tables will be saved to the same input directory, following the same naming scheme as indicated in the &quot;Single image&quot; section.
 Additionally, JPG images with the outlined ROIs will also be automatically saved.